-The Governor's Honors Program is a four-week summer instructional program designed to provide intellectually gifted and artistically talented high school students challenging and enriching educational opportunities not available during the regular school year.
-Students in 10th and 11th grade are eligible to apply each October.
-A student should contact his/her counselor for details about this program.
+The Governor's Honors Program is a four-week summer instructional program designed to provide intellectually gifted/talented high school students with challenging and enriching educational opportunities not available during the regular school year.
+Students in 10th and 11th grade are eligible to apply in the early fall, and students should contact their counselor for details about this program.
+GHP is held in mid-summer (mid-June to mid-July) at Berry College in Rome, Ga.
+It is the longest running program of its kind in the nation, and it is free for GHP students.